(Back to Oregon Haunted Index)

 C) Chairs move by themselves

-D) Utensils and cooking tools has been known to fly around the kitchen.
+D) Utensils and cooking tools have been known to fly around the kitchen.

 Yes.
 A host of entities call this building home.